Human capital flight from Nigeria: Effects

 Medical schools and residency training centers in Nigeria are supported by government subvention.
 This is an investment which becomes beneficial to their host countries.
 According to the Mo Ibrahim Foundation, It costs an African country between $21,000 and $51,000 to train a single medical doctor.
 Nigeria is one of such countries which have lost more than $2bn since 2010 to training doctors who later migrate.
-Countries such as the UK the because 10% of doctors working in the UK come from African nations, saving the UK about $2.7bn by recruiting these doctors.
+Countries such as the UK benefit from this, as 10% of doctors working in the UK come from African nations, saving the UK about $2.7bn by recruiting these doctors.
 Over half of the doctors registered with the Medical and Dental Council of Nigeria (MDCN) practice outside Nigeria.
 The doctor patient ratio is 1 doctor per 5,000 people as against the WHO recommended 1 per 600 people.
 Asides the United Kingdom, countries such as the United States, Canada, Australia and South Africa also attract Nigerian talent, with Saudi Arabia running recruiting campaigns in the country.
 The migration of existing medical personnel will endanger the development of future Human Resources for health.
 Shortage of medical specialists contributes towards medical tourism as a handful of Nigerians spend ₦359.2 billion annually while seeking care abroad.